frederic-perez/AmE-dictionary/data/dictionary.md

 __be full of yourself__ _idiom_ To think that you are very important in a way that annoys other people.
 __be glad to see the back of__ _idiom_ Be happy when a person leaves.
 __be hard hit (by something)__ _idiom_ To be adversely affected (by something) to a great degree; to suffer financial losses (as the result of something).
+__be here to stay__ _idiom_ To become permanent or firmly established; to be a normal part of everyday life, especially after once being abnormal or unusual.
 __be hounded (by someone or something)__ _idiom_ To be pursued, chased, badgered, or pestered (by someone or something), especially persistently or relentlessly.
 __be in a pickle__ _slang_ To be in a troublesome situation.
 __be left holding the bag__ _idiom_ To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
 Primarily heard in US.